Sapovirus: Nucleic acid detection methods

 Reverse transcription-PCR (RT-PCR) is the most commonly used detection tool for sapovirus because of its broad reactivity, sensitivity, speed, and specificity.
 Because of the diversity of the sapovirus, hundreds of primers have been designed in order to specifically target and amplify RNA-dependent RNA polymerase.
 This can be used to "partially characterize the Sapovirus and investigate the similarity of the detected Sapovirus."

+Some commercial clinical laboratories in the United States include sapovirus in multiplex gastrointestinal PCR panels which simultaneously test a stool sample for multiple pathogens.
+For example, Labcorp, one of the largest clinical lab networks in the U.S., includes sapovirus in one of its PCR-based stool tests — the Gastrointestinal Profile, Stool, PCR panel.
+This assay, however, does not identify specific sapovirus genogroups or genotypes; it detects sapovirus genogroups I, II, IV, and V collectively without differentiating between them.

 Virus particle detection

 "Sapoviruses are morphologically distinguishable from other gastroenteritis pathogens (e.g., norovirus, rotavirus, astrovirus, or adenovirus) by their typical "Star of David" surface morphology under the electron microscope.
 However, this has low sensitivity compared to nucleic acid detection methods."

 Antigen detection methods

 Enzyme-linked immunosorbent assays (ELISA) have been used to detect human sapovirus from clinical samples.
 While ELISA can be used to detect human sapovirus antigens, it is not commonly used.
 The diversity of the many strains of sapovirus makes it difficult to detect the wide array of antigens that may be present.
 Because there are so many possible antigens, ELISA is not as accurate or as sensitive as the nucleic acid detection methods.